hollermay/Inspira/README.md

-# GitIgnodo
+# Inspira

-GitIgnodo is a web application that allows users to manage and create templates for their projects.
+Inspira is a web application that allows users to manage and create templates for their projects.
 The application supports authentication with JWT tokens and provides a simple CRUD (Create, Read, Update, Delete) interface for template management.

 ## Features